yashmadan123/mslearn-openai/Instructions/Labs/00-GettingStarted.md

 ### Explanation of Components

- 1.**Azure OpenAI**: Integrates your data with large language models, enabling customized and secure interactions.<br>
+- **Azure OpenAI**: Integrates your data with massive language models, allowing for personalized and secure interactions.Allows for fine-tuning of AI models with your own datasets, resulting in specialized and relevant outputs for your business needs.
- 2.**Azure OpenAI Models**: Offers pre-trained and customizable large language models for various AI applications.<br>
+- **Azure OpenAI Models**: Provides pre-trained and customisable big language models for a variety of AI applications, including text generation, sentiment analysis, and language translation, with the option to tailor models to specific use cases.
- 3.**Azure CloudShell**: Provides an online, browser-based shell for managing Azure resources and running scripts.<br>
+- **Azure CloudShell**: Offers an online, browser-based shell for managing Azure resources and running scripts.Allows you to deploy, manage, and automate Azure services directly from your web browser, eliminating the need for local installations.
- 4.**DALL-e**: DALL-E generates images from textual descriptions using AI technology.<br>
+- **DALL-e**: DALL-E uses artificial intelligence technology to generate visuals from written descriptions.Enhances creativity by translating word inputs into distinct and coherent pictures.
- 5.**Prompt Engeneering**: Prompt engineering refines input prompts to improve AI model responses.<br>
+- **Prompt Engineering**: Prompt engineering fine-tunes input prompts to improve AI model replies, ensuring accurate and relevant outputs by optimizing how prompts are produced and delivered to AI models.
+- **AI chat**: AI chat, also known as an AI chatbot or conversational AI, is a technology that uses artificial intelligence to facilitate automated, human-like conversations between machines and users.
+These systems are designed to understand and interpret natural language inputs, enabling them to respond in a way that simulates a real conversation.

 ## Getting Started with Lab